 We refuse to believe that any Chicago landlord who lists on Domu would ever rent out an unsafe apartment or willfully neglect to make repairs.
 Still, we acknowledge that an occasional landlord gives the industry a bad name.
 And when that happens, Chicago tenants need help.
 That’s why Chicago’s Residential Landlord and Tenant Ordinance (otherwise known as the “CRLTO”) can be a tenant’s best friend.

 Unless you live in an owner-occupied building of six units or less, you are likely protected by the CRLTO, which spells out the rights and remedies available to Chicago tenants.
-The CRLTO requires landlords to honor the terms of their Chicago apartment leases and to maintain their apartments in compliance with “all applicable provisions” of the Chicago Municipal Code.
-Just to ensure there’s no confusion, the CRLTO cites a long list of specific code violations, ranging from “failure to maintain the structural integrity of the building” to “failure to provide hot and cold running water” to “failure to maintain stairways or porches in safe condition and sound repair.”
+The CRLTO requires landlords to honor the terms of their Chicago apartment leases and maintain their apartments in compliance with “all applicable provisions” of the Chicago Municipal Code.
+To ensure there’s no confusion, the CRLTO cites a long list of specific code violations, ranging from “failure to maintain the structural integrity of the building” to “failure to provide hot and cold running water” to “failure to maintain stairways or porches in a safe condition and sound repair.”
 There’s even a broadly-worded “catch-all” violation at the end: “Failure to maintain the dwelling unit and common areas in a fit and habitable condition.”

 The CRLTO recognizes three types of Chicago apartment rental violations: the minor defect, the material non-compliance, and the failure to provide essential services.
 The remedies afforded to tenants depend on the type of violation at issue.

 - A “minor defect” is a problem for which the cost of repair does not exceed the greater of $500.00 or a half a month’s rent.

 - A “material non-compliance” occurs when something renders the premises “not reasonably fit and habitable.”